rovin-ms/aks-secure-baseline/06-gitops.md

 * Anti-Virus Solutions
 * CVE Detection against running and inbound images
 * Advanced network segmentation
+* Dangerous runtime container activity
 * Workload level CIS benchmark reporting

 Your choice of in-cluster tooling to achieve your compliance needs cannot be suggested as a "one-size fits all" in this reference implementation.
 However, as a reminder of the need to solve for these, the Flux bootstrapping above deployed a dummy FIM and AV solution.
-They are not functioning as FIM or AV, simply a visual reminder that your cluster will require you to bring a suitable solution, and you should ensure this tooling is applied as part of your initial bootstrapping process to ensure coverage immediately.
+They are not functioning as FIM or AV, simply a visual reminder that your cluster will require you to bring a suitable solution.

+This reference implementation also installs a default deployment of Falco.
+It is not configured for alerts, nor tuned to any specific needs.
+It uses the default rules as they were defined when these files were generated.
+This is being installed for illustrative purposes, and you're encouraged to evaluate if a product like Falco is relevant to you, and in your final implementation tune its deployment to your needs.
+This tooling, as most security tooling will be, is highly-privileged.
+In this implementation, it's running on all user node pools (in scope and out of scope), but not on the system node pools.

+You should ensure all necessary tooling is applied as part of your initial bootstrapping process to ensure coverage immediately.